DIY: Home Renovations on a Budget

 In my younger years, I completed a course (Women Into Skilled Trades) with flying colors at Mohawk College which covered the areas of carpentry, plumbing and electrical.
 I became employed as a professional painter and all around jack of all trades.
 I learned so much from the journeyman that I worked along side with.
 They were always willing to teach me the tricks of their trades.
 I hung and installed drywall, removed and applied stucco on ceilings , framed houses, installed granite flooring and so much more.
 Some of the buildings that I had the pleasure of working on were Cineplex Cinemas – Ancaster (formerly SilverCity), Chapters Book Store (Orillia), The Hamilton Spectator, McMaster University DeGroot School of Business and many more.

 Fast forward to today – completing small and decorative diy projects is more my speed – basically what I am physically able to do, hence the reason why it has been quite some time since I have taken on major projects.
 I am not as physically able to move and lift things as I used to.
 Thankfully, I will have the help of family and friends to accompany me on my journey.
 I am also fortunate that a lot of my friends are in the trades and can assist me with their knowledge and expertise.
+If things do go wrong though it’s easy enough to call someone like http://www.rapidrepairexperts.com/, although hopefully it won’t come to that!
 I plan on being as hands on as I am able to be throughout the whole process, documenting each project – from start to finish – that is completed along the way.

 The video that I have taken is fairly detailed.
 As you can see, there is a lot of work to be done.
 It definitely will not be completed overnight, although I wish it could be.